 Table 3 below shows the number of recommendations that were Completed or In Progress as of the first quarter of Fiscal Year 2022, along with the estimated/actual implementation timeframes based on the audit report issue date.
 Of the Completed recommendations, three were implemented within the initial timeframe identified when the recommendations were issued.
-Of the In Progress recommendations, 19 recommendations were still within the initial timeframe identified for implementation.
+Of the In Progress recommendations, 19 recommendations were still within the initial timeframe identified to the still within the initial timeframe identified for implementation.